Looking for car speakers?Start shopping

 Wayne uses Crutchfield's Chrysler speaker harnesses so he won't have to cut the factory plugs.
 Each harness plugs into the Chrysler plug that was attached to the factory speaker, then clips onto to the new speaker.
 This saves time and allows you to pop the factory speakers back in the car if you decide to sell it later.

-Wayne installs the Boston S35 3-1/2" speakers (maybe the heaviest 3-1/2" speaker in existence) in the dash and the SX95 6"x9" speakers into the front doors.
+Wayne installs the 3-1/2" speakers (possibly the heaviest 3-1/2" speaker ever made) in the dash and the 6"x9" speakers into the front doors.
 He replaces the door panels, but leaves the dash uncovered as we still have a lot of work to do up there.

 8" subs in 6"x9" openings?